-The treasurer shall serve for a term of one calendar year, Jan.
-1-Dec.
-31, unless otherwise stated in council or chapter bylaws.
+The Treasurer shall serve for a term of one calendar year, Jan.
+1 through Dec.
+31, unless otherwise stated in state council or chapter bylaws.

-Reach out to past treasurers to learn from their experiences.
+Don't be afraid to ask for help!
+Reach out to past Treasurers to learn from their experience.
 Past leaders are usually more than happy to share their advice or lessons learned.
-You should also determine whether outside services of a professional accountant may be needed.
+You should also consider if outside services of a professional accountant may be needed.